-Copies of Ambac Assurance's financial statements prepared on the basis of accounting practices prescribed or permitted by the State of Wisconsin Office of the Commissioner of Insurance are available without charge from Ambac Assurance.
-The address of Ambac Assurance's administrative offices is One State Street Plaza, 19th Floor, New York, New York 10004, and its telephone number is (212) 668-0340.
+On December 10, 2010, the State of Wisconsin requested updated disclosure information from Ambac Assurance; however, Ambac Assurance informed the State that since Ambac Assurance's parent company filed for bankruptcy on November 8, 2010, Ambac Assurance is not currently providing any disclosure language.
+Based on prior information provided to the State, copies of Ambac Assurance's financial statements prepared on the basis of accounting practices prescribed or permitted by the State of Wisconsin Office of the Commissioner of Insurance are available without charge from Ambac Assurance.
+The address of Ambac Assurance's administrative offices is One State Street Plaza, 19th Floor, New York,